A Game at Chess: Act II

-Virgin White Queen's Pawn enters reading the manual given to her by the Jesuit Black Bishop's Pawn.
-As she reads to herself, the Jesuit Black Bishop's Pawn enters and finds a letter addressed to him from the Black King.
-The Black King thanks the Jesuit for his work in corrupting the Virgin White Queen's Pawn, but states his intention to sleep with the Virgin White Queen's Pawn himself.
-The Jesuit Black Bishop's Pawn says he will help the King, but only after he seduces her first.
+The White Queen's Pawn enters reading the manual given to her by the Jesuit Black Bishop's Pawn.
+As she reads to herself, the Black Bishop's Pawn enters and finds a letter addressed to him from the Black King.
+The Black King thanks the Jesuit for his work in corrupting the White Queen's Pawn, but states his desire to seduce the White Queen herself.
+The Jesuit Black Bishop's Pawn says he will help the King, but only after he has satisfied his own desire.

-The Virgin White Queen's Pawn greets the Jesuit Black Bishop's Pawn and begs him to give her an order to prove her virtue through obedience.
+The White Queen's Pawn greets the Black Bishop's Pawn and begs him to give her an order to prove her virtue through obedience.
 He commands her to kiss him.
-When she refuses, he says her punishment is offering him her virginity.
-A noise from offstage provides a distraction, and the Virgin White Queen's Pawn escapes.
+When she refuses, he grows insistent, then attempts to rape her.
+A noise from offstage provides a distraction, and the White Queen's Pawn escapes.

-Soon after, the Jesuits Black Queen's Pawn re-enters and confronts the Jesuit Black Bishop's Pawn about allowing the Virgin White Queen's Pawn to get away.
-Then, the Jesuit Black Bishop enters with the Black Knight Gondomar.
-The Black Bishop scolds his pawn, claiming that news of the fumbled seduction will cause scandal for the Black House.
-The Black Knight Gondomar makes plans for a coverup.
-He orders the Jesuit Black Bishop's Pawn to flee and says he will falsify documents that make it look as though the pawn was not there when the incident took place.
+Soon after, the Black Queen's Pawn re-enters and confronts the Black Bishop's Pawn about allowing the White Queen's Pawn to get away.
+Then, the Black Bishop enters with the Black Knight Gondomar.
+The Black Bishop scolds his pawn, claiming that news of the attempted rape will cause scandal for the Black House.
+The Black Knight makes plans for a coverup.
+He orders the Black Bishop's Pawn to flee and says he will falsify documents that make it look as though the pawn was not there when the incident took place.
 After the pawn flees through a trapdoor, the Black Knight Gondomar orders the burning of all of the pawn's files.
 The files contained records of various seductions and misdeeds that would implicate the Black House if discovered.
-Later, the Black Knight's Pawn Gelder enters and expresses remorse for castrating the White Bishop's Pawn.
+Later, the Black Knight's Pawn enters and expresses remorse for castrating the White Bishop's Pawn.

-The Fat Bishop of Spalato, a traitor from the Black House and author of many books criticising the Black House, enters gloating about his life.
-Next, the Black Knight Gondomar and the Jesuit Black Bishop enter.
-They curse the Fat Bishop of Spalato and swear vengeance.
+The Fat Bishop of Spalato enters, gloating about his life.
+He has left the Black House and is now greatly favoured by the White House for writing books against his former faith-- but he complains the high offices he has been given are not enough.
+The Black Knight Gondomar and the Black Bishop enter.
+They curse the Fat Bishop and plot to convert him back to their side so they can take vengeance.

-The Virgin White Queen's Pawn tells the White King James that the Jesuit Black Bishop's Pawn tried to rape her.
-The Black Knight Gondomar calls her a liar and produces falsified documents.
-The White King James finds the virgin guilty of slander.
+The White Queen's Pawn tells the White King that the Black Bishop's Pawn tried to rape her.
+The Black Knight Gondomar calls her a liar and produces the falsified documents.
+The White King finds the White Queen's Pawn guilty of slander.
 He rules that the Black House may discipline her as they see fit.
-The Black House decree that the White Virgin must fast for four days and kneel for twelve hours a day in a room filled with erotic images.
+The Black House decree that the White Queen's Pawn must fast for four days and kneel for twelve hours a day in a room filled with erotic images.